ankasabov142/Todo_List/README.md

 Task 3 of my internship at MEGAPARTS.
 Todo List created using html, css, javascrpit and Jquery.
-BaaS is used.
 An exercise for learning a new js library, namely Jquery.